BerkeleyLearnVerify/Scenic/src/scenic/simulators/Gazebo/README.md

  - Scenic 3 is required, as well as Python 3.8+, ROS Noetic, and Ubuntu 20.04.
  - Before you install, it might be good to consider installing Scenic outside any virtual environment for Gazebo/ROS purposes since Gazebo/ROS utilizes some Ubuntu native packages that is difficult to get from conda/pip
  - When installing Scenic, please do the "Repository" install outlined in this page: https://scenic-lang.readthedocs.io/en/latest/quickstart.html#installation
+ - In terms of using ROS and Gazebo, it should be fine to control your robot without ROS.
+However, Gazebo needs to be started with ROS.

 ## Instructions for Use

- 1. Before running Scenic, start the Gazebo simulator with ROS and unpause the simulation.
+ 1. Before running Scenic, start the Gazebo simulator with ROS, launch and bringup any ROS stack you need, and unpause the simulation.
  2. Open a separate terminal, run `scenic <YOUR PROGRAM>.scenic --simulate`(see https://scenic-lang.readthedocs.io/en/latest/options.html for more
     command-line options).
 Make sure you sourced the corresponding `.bash` or `.zsh` needed to run your simulaton in this terminal, too!.